 One simple tip to help make your RFP templates more useful

 An RFP will usually meld qualitative and quantitative analyses.
 The challenge, as it relates to qualitative evaluation, is how buyers should best use the information that they’ve gathered.
 While perhaps counterintuitive, an approach that merits serious consideration is quantifying subject analysis.
 To do this, it’s important that the stakeholders on the RFP team establish a clear set of rubrics.
 Once those guidelines have been established, individuals can score the answers, even when they feel somewhat subjective.
 A tip to simplify this process is to mix in canned options — usually multiple choice — where possible.
 Then, where applicable, let the vendors choose the option that makes sense while providing the opportunity for them to expand their answer with prose.

-RFP templates vary from sourcing event to sourcing event, but if you follow the tips above and avoid stacking your RFP with thousands of questions, you’re on the right track.
+RFP vendor proposal templates vary from sourcing event to sourcing event, but if you follow the tips above and avoid stacking your RFP with thousands of questions, you’re on the right track.

 For more tips on RFPs, check out our Essential Guide to Understanding the RFP Process.